North Carolina Adoption Assistance and Adoption Costs: What You Need to Know

 For active-duty military families at Fort Liberty, Camp Lejeune, or other NC installations:

-The Department of Defense provides an adoption reimbursement of up to $2,000 per child (up to $5,000 for two or more children adopted in the same year) under 10 U.S.C. § 1052.
+The Department of Defense provides an adoption reimbursement of up to $2,000 per eligible child, subject to a $5,000 per-calendar-year cap, under 10 U.S.C. § 1052.
 This applies to both domestic and international adoptions.

 How to claim it: